Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

     -Max  720
     -Min  1
     -Unit  --
     -Description  When the position error is large than the parameters, the motor will start to adjust the position.

 .. option:: A57

     -Max  720
     -Min  1
     -Unit  --
-    -Description  When the position error is small than the parameters,the motor will standby.
+    -Description  When the position error is small than the parameters, the motor will standby.

 .. option:: A66